opulencephp/docs/console-basics.md

 Displays the current application environment name, eg "Production" or "Development".

 <h4 id="apprename">app:rename</h4>
 When you install Opulence, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
-This will update namespaces, bootstrapper names, the directory under "app", and the composer.json PSR-4 settings.
+This will update namespaces, bootstrapper names, the directory under `src`, and the composer.json PSR-4 settings.

 <h4 id="composerdumpautoload">composer:dump-autoload</h4>
 This provides a wrapper around Composer's `dump-autoload` command, and is useful when another command needs to dump the autoload after running.